Griffin Tavern’s Debbie Donehey announces bid for Wakefield BOS seat

 Debbie said she had always dreamed of a restaurant and Jim envisioned a pub like the ones he frequented when in the UK.
 They realized their opportunity when the owners of Chappalapa, or the Bradford House, mentioned their interest in selling the circa-1850 building in Flint Hill, which has since become one of the most popular taverns and restaurants in the northern Piedmont region of Virginia.

-Debbie’s term will end in May as chairman of the Virginia Restaurant, Lodging and Travel Association (VRLTA), which has represented the commonwealth’s restaurants, hotels and travel attractions for nearly 80 years.
+In fact, Debbie’s term will end in May as Second Past Chair of the Virginia Restaurant, Lodging and Travel Association (VRLTA), which has represented the commonwealth’s restaurants, hotels and travel attractions for nearly 80 years.

 “I don’t want anyone to misunderstand [my motivation for the decision],” Welch said, referring to the contentious nature of BOS meetings in recent years.
 “My leaving has more to do with my Parkinson’s.”
 He said he also wanted to spend more time with his three grandchildren.